kapouer/url-inspector/README.md

   a canonical html representation of the full resource, depending on the type and mime, could be img, a, video, audio, iframe tag.

+* script
+  url of a script to install along with the html representation Breaking change: used to be in the html representation, but that required special handling of html to make it work.

 * date (YYYY-MD-DD format)
   creation or modification date